outsinre/outsinre.github.com/_posts/2015-09-18-git-diff-patch.md

     git diff HEAD~3 -- > cjktty.patch
     or
     git format-patch -3 HEAD --stdout > cjktty.patch
+    or
+    git format-patch -3 9a5a7d3215307e28df3aea6ac09931a4d55e151e --stdout > cjktty.patch
     ```
     1. Pay attention to the order of commit ID (SHA1 hash).
 Put the earliest commit ID (4th) before the latest one (HEAD).
     2. HEAD~3 means extract patch from top to 3rd commits (inclusive).
 In this command, the latest ID (HEAD) precedes the 3rd one.
-    3. *format-patch* generates the same patch.
+    3. *format-patch* generates the same patch. *-n <commit-ID>* means patch for the *n* commits leading up to <commit-ID> (inclusive) of current branch.
 However, the patch file orgnization is a little different.

         If you use the *diff* command to compare the 3rd patch with the 1st or the 2nd one, you will find them different.
 But actually they are the same patch but with different patch file format.
 Specially, the *format-patch* patch file, contains mail information.
     4. We recommend to use *format-patch* to include commit messages, making it more appropriate for most scenarios involving ebbbxchanging patches with other people.
 Details refer to reference 1.